-If the shares you own are held in "street name" by a bank or brokerage firm, your bank or brokerage firm, as the record holder of your shares, is required to vote your shares according to your instructions.
+If the shares you own are held in "street name" by a bank or brokerage firm, you are considered the beneficial owner of the shares and your bank or brokerage firm, as the record holder of your shares, is required to vote your shares according to your instructions.
 To vote your shares, you will need to follow the directions your bank or brokerage firm provides you.
-Many banks and brokerage firms offer the option of voting over the Internet or by telephone.
+Many banks and brokerage firms offer the option of voting over the internet or by telephone.
 Please contact your bank or brokerage firm for further information.